Click on image for list of participants

 I am not aware of any previous published record of this site, it is likely a new find.
 We photographed all the scenes we could recognise, then returned to the cars to continue our journey towards the Tardart.

 We returned to the road and drove into a narrow valley, ascending a low pass at the end of it to the plateau top.
-From this point the road turns anticlokwise in a broad semi-circle back towards the North-west, continuinhg on the rocky plateau towards the Libyan border and Ghat.
-Near the easternmost point reached, a track turns off to the south east towards the Tadrart accross the plain formed by the silurian marine sediments sandwiched between the Ordovican sandstones of the inner Tassili (the one we passed) and the Devonian sandstones of the outer Tassili, of which the Tadrart is the southernmost extension (not counting the Djado in Niger, which strictly speaking is the extension of the same geological formation).
-The road passed in a series of shallow valleys, with many outcrops of the tilted shales, and soon the western wall of the Tadrart came into view at higher spots.
+From this point the road turns anticlockwise in a broad semi-circle back towards the North-west, continuing on the rocky plateau towards the Libyan border and Ghat.
+Near the easternmost point reached, a track turns off to the south east towards the Tadrart across the plain formed by the Silurian marine sediments sandwiched between the Ordovican sandstones of the inner Tassili (the one we passed) and the Devonian sandstones of the outer Tassili, of which the Tadrart is the southernmost extension (not counting the Djado in Niger, which strictly speaking is the extension of the same geological formation).
+The road passed in a series of shallow valleys, with many outcrops of the tilted shale, and soon the western wall of the Tadrart came into view at higher spots.

 The track made a bee-line towards the hills, and after a dozen kilometres or so we reached the edge of the plateau, which here is quite low and dissected, unlike the towering cliffs of the Fadnoun in the central Tassili.

 The other side of the rock offered good shade, it was a perfect spot for lunch and to check the literature.
 The pair of white horses confirmed the site as Faleschini's C2, and a good sketch map showed a series of other sites around the perimeter of the little bay facing the shelter we just visited.
-While our drivers took their midday rest we set out to fing the sites.
-Just a short distance from the cars we encountered a bright blue agama, the kind of which I never was before.
+While our drivers took their midday rest we set out to find the sites.
+Just a short distance from the cars we encountered a bright blue agama, of a kind which I never saw before.
 Subsequently it was identified as a male Agama tassiliensis in breeding colours.
-Later we have seen several more, but none had such a bright and intense blue colour as this one.
+Later we saw several more, but none had such a bright and intense blue colour as this one.

 Reaching the rock we immediately saw several large white worn figures on a smooth section of the wall, on close look they turned out to be cattle and a single giraffe, Faleschini's site C4.
 DStretch reveals a large herd of smaller cattle surrounding the large white ones.
 A little to the left there were several engravings, including a very large sized cattle and a barely perceptible human figure (C5).